aws-samples/aws-iot-ota-deployment-tool/README.md

 * inProgressTimeoutInMinutes:
     * Specifies the amount of time, in minutes, this device has to finish execution of this job.
 The timeout interval can be anywhere between 1 minute and 7 days (1 to 10080 minutes).
 The in progress timer can't be updated and will apply to all job executions for the job.
 Whenever a job execution remains in the IN_PROGRESS status for longer than this interval, the job execution will fail and switch to the terminal TIMED_OUT status.

-[ALARM_CONFIG]
+[ALARM_CONFIG] (Optional)

+__Note that new custom metrics (new namespace, new metric name) can take up to 15 minutes before they would appear and accesible in CloudWatch, which might affect alarm response time.
+Please do a test run before using this feature in production!__

 * alarmList:
     * Specifies a comma-separated list of alarm names to be added during the deployment.
 These alarms would be deleted during the clean-up phase of the deployment.
+To disable this feature, leave it as an empty list or comment the ALARM_CONFIG section.

-[ALARM_CONFIG_<alarm_name>]
+[ALARM_CONFIG_<alarm_name>] (Optional)

 This config section specifies the details of an alarm listed in the `alarmList` in the `ALARM_CONFIG` section. `<alarm_name>` must match the name of the alarm appeared in `alarmList`.
 For example: